mikepierce/YTYGraphTransforms/README.md

    given by vertices *{a, b, c}* in graph *g* by deleting any edges among the vertices *{a, b, c}* and adding a new vertex incident to each of *{a, b, c}*.

- - `TriangleWyeChildren[g]` returns every graph (distinct under isomorphism) that can be created by performing a triangle-wye transform on some triangle in *g*.
+ - `TriangleWyeChildren[g]` returns every graph (distinct up to isomorphism) that can be created by performing a triangle-wye transform on some triangle in *g*.
 Relies on function `TriangleWye`.

  - `TriangleWyeDescendants[g]` returns a nested list of all (not necessarily distinct) graphs that can be created by performing a sequence of triangle-wye transforms on *g*.
-   The nested lists keep track of the family heritage and look like `{graph, TriangleWyeDescendants /@ TriangleWyeChildren[graph]}`.
+   The nested lists keep track of the family heritage and looks like `{graph, TriangleWyeDescendants /@ TriangleWyeChildren[graph]}`.
    Relies on function `TriangleWyeChildren`.